 Pupils need to have reached 12 years of age by the August of the year of entry into First Year.
 Second-level education consists of a three-year Junior Cycle followed by a three-year Senior Cycle including Transition Year.

 The Junior Cycle is a three-year programme culminating in state examinations similar to the GCSE's and takes place at the end of 3rd Year.
-Students take 10 subjects at Higher or Ordinary Levels for the Junior Certificate.
+Students take 10 subjects at Higher or Ordinary Levels for the Junior Cycle.

 Transition Year, known as TY takes place in 4th Year and allows students to encounter a wide range of educational experiences; with a focus on group project work, volunteering, cultural trips, projects, life skills, work experience and much more.
 The students can also participate in the President's Award, known as An Gaisce, which is comparable to the Duke of Edinburgh Award.
 Core subjects are still taught in 4th Year (TY) with Christmas & Summer Term school examinations.
 Students are also given a taster of the complete range of subjects on offer to them for Senior Cycle.

 A pupil will take 7 or 8 subjects at Higher or Ordinary Level in 5th Year and 6th Year, a two-year syllabus, which culminates in the Leaving Certificate, similar to A Levels.
 The six best grades are counted as points for entry into Irish Universities or converted for UCAS or other international universities.

 - The Christmas Term is from the end of August to December (Christmas).